-UBU Swimwear – why we use regenerated fabric
+UBU Swimwear – why we use ECONYL® regenerated nylon

-We use a luxury Italian fabric made from ECONYL®, a yarn that is 100% regenerated from post-consumer materials.
+We use a luxury Italian fabric made from ECONYL® yarn, a 100% regenerated nylon fibre made from nylon waste otherwise polluting the Earth, like fishing nets, fabric scraps, carpet flooring and industrial plastic rescued from all over the world.
 It is, in our opinion, the very best eco-friendly fabric option for swimwear.
 It has excellent UV protection at UPF 50+ (the maximum obtainable) and is impressively comfortable and extremely durable.
 Tests have also shown our fabric to be two times more resistant to degradation from chlorine and sun creams and oils - meaning your swimwear will last for seasons and seasons to come.

 We use Carvico Vita fabric for all our swimwear.
-It is a luxury Italian-made fabric made from ECONYL®, a yarn that is 100% regenerated from pre- & post-consumer materials such as plastic waste and ghost fishing nets recovered from our landfills and oceans.
+It is a luxury Italian-made fabric made from ECONYL® yarn, 100% regenerated fibre from pre- & post-consumer waste such as fishing nets and other nylon waste.

 Carvico has many technological advantages including:

 - more resistant to chlorine, suncreams and oils than alternatives